Problems with a financial adviser

 how to do this.

-days to give you a final
+within 14 days.
+The advice provider has 45 days to give you a final

 You can also complain to the adviser's industry association